Italy to cut environmental red tape for companies

 According to a government statement, the Ministry for Public Administration will present the decree at a cabinet meeting on Friday.
 It will enable thousands of small and medium-sized companies to benefit from a simplified assessment of the environmental impact of their business.

-The decree is part of government attempts to ease Italy's tortuous and costly permitting process for companies, among the factors that have paralyzed growth in the recession-hit country.
+The decree is part of government attempts to ease Italy's tortuous and costly permitting process for companies, among the factors that have paralysed growth in the recession-hit country.

 Government measures ratified by parliament need an enacting decree to go into effect indefinitely.